The best hotels in 2026 global football host cities

 What Else Can You Do in Mexico?

-Beyond the buzz of the FIFA World Cup, Mexico boasts an extraordinary mix of culture, nature, cuisine, and leisure options across its beautiful regions.
-With everything from stunning colonial architecture, ancient monuments, world-class beaches and vibrant cultural capitals, any trip to Mexico promises to be unforgettable, even after the final whistle has been blown on the FIFA 2026 World Cup matches.
+Beyond the excitement of the major international football tournament, Mexico boasts an extraordinary mix of culture, nature, cuisine, and leisure experiences across its diverse and beautiful regions.
+From striking colonial architecture and ancient monuments to world‑class beaches and vibrant cultural capitals, any visit to Mexico promises to be unforgettable—long after the final match of the 2026 international football event has been played.

 Cancún, on the Caribbean coast, is a byword for relaxation and adventure.
 With turquoise waters, stunning coral reefs, and world class attractions including cenotes and archaeological sites, the area has something for every visitor.
 The Avani Cancún Airport Hotel provides quick access to the airport, beaches, and is close to nearby theme and adventure parks, making it the ideal base whether you’re flying in and out or having a more leisurely stay.